WouterBant/RecSys/ReadME.md

 Source code for the paper 'The Prompt-based Generative News Recommender System'

 ## Acknowledgement
-The general structure of the codes inherites from the open-source codes of P5 (https://github.com/jeykigung/P5), we thank them for their great contribution to the research community.
+The overall structure of the code is derived from the open-source P5 project (https://github.com/jeykigung/P5).
+We appreciate their significant contribution to the research community.